thepg24/TouhouDeck/README.md

 <i>"File downlolading is done.
 Now, drag and drop then files found in the th05 directory into the dosbox-x parent folder.
 The Steam shortcut will not work otherwise.
 Press ENTER to begin the next step."</i>

+<b>(ONE QUICK NOTE, READ BECAUSE IT'S IMPORTANT!!)
+The DOSBox-X folders will not be created until DOSBox-X is opened AT LEAST ONCE!
+Before continuing onto the file transfers, open and close DOSBox-X first so the folders are all prepared for this portion of the installation.</b>

 Basically, you need to drag and drop the included .conf and .hdi files into the dosbox-x folder that the th0x folder is located in.
 Enter Selection Mode on your device after the Dolphin window opens, and drag and drop it onto the dosbox-x folder as seen on the navigation bar.
 (NOT com.dosbox_x.DOSBox-X!!!)